Explore Military Tools for ArcGIS

 Convert a battlefield 2D map into a 3D scene

-Next, you'll convert your 2D map into a 3D scene to explore visualization of the regimental locations and enemy fortifications, as well as the viewshed for forward observers.
+Next, you will convert your 2D map into a 3D scene to explore visualization of the regimental locations and enemy fortifications, as well as the viewshed for forward observers.

 - In the Contents pane, turn on the LLOS_1 group layer.